anishdulal/clustering/README.md

 2. Silhouette score
 <p>The Silhouette Coefficient is calculated using the mean intra-cluster distance and the
 mean nearest-cluster distance for each sample.
 The best value is 1 and the worst valueis -1.
 Values near 0 indicate overlapping clusters.
-Negative values generally indicate that a sample has been assigned to the wrong cluster, as a different cluster is more similar.
+Negative values generally indicate that a sample has been assigned to the wrong cluster, as a different cluster is more similar.</p>

 <!-- ![](images/silhouette.png) -->
 <img src="images/silhouette.png" width="500" />

-As the Silhouette score is maximum when the number of clusters is equal to 4 (0.3754), we take k = 4.</p>
+<p>As the Silhouette score is maximum when the number of clusters is equal to 4 (0.3754),
+we take k = 4.</p>

 ### Visualization of clusters using PCA